dabund24/vahrplan/docs/adding-a-profile.md

 You can use `FptfOptionId` for the `OptionT` generic, since all profiles from `hafas-client` should support the options listed there.

+### Line Shape Parser

+This is for nice looking colorful icons.
+You can either create an instance of `ScopedHafasClientLineShapeParser` or create a custom class extending `ScopedHafasClientLineShapeParser` depending on how many special cases you can/want to handle.

 ## Add to Registry

 Add your profile to the object in [/src/lib/server/profiles/profileRegistry.ts](/src/lib/server/profiles/profileRegistry.ts).